-Chapter 7 is the mostly commonly filed bankruptcy chapter.
-Under Chapter 7 bankruptcy, many — in most cases, all — of your debts will be discharged.
+Chapter 7 is the most commonly filed bankruptcy chapter.
+Under Chapter 7 bankruptcy, many — and in most cases, all — of your debts will be discharged.
 That means you will not have to repay them.
 Typically, unsecured debt, such as credit cards and medical bills, are discharged.

 Most Chapter 7 debtors are able to exempt all of their assets, meaning that if your case is fairly typical, you may get to keep all of your possessions.
 As for an asset that serves as collateral for a secured debt — common examples include a house or a car — you can keep it if you are current and remain current on the payments, and can exempt the equity you have in the asset.
 However, if you want to keep property like a home or a car but are behind on the payments, a Chapter 7 case may not be the right choice for you.

 Unfortunately, certain types of debt are not dischargeable under bankruptcy.
 A few examples include obligations to pay spousal support (alimony), child support, student loans, most taxes, and debts that result from your causing death or injury, either willfully and maliciously, or while under the influence of drugs or alcohol.
 If you are not sure if your debts can be discharged by filing bankruptcy, contact a California Personal Bankruptcy chapter 7 Attorney at (562) 777-9159.